AMReX-Astro/Castro/Docs/source/mhd.rst

 state.

 The conserved fluid state is initialized in ``ca_initdata`` just as with pure hydrodynamics problems.
-The one change is the when initializing the total energy density, ``UEDEN``, you need to include the magnetic energy contribution.
+Note that you do not need to include the magnetic energy contribution to the total energy density, ``UEDEN``.
+After this initialization, the driver handles the addition of the magnetic contribution.

 Hydrodynamics Update